The monkey and the coconuts: History

 Williams had not included an answer in the story.
 The magazine was inundated by more than 2,000 letters pleading for an answer to the problem.
 The Post editor, Horace Lorimer, famously fired off a telegram to Williams saying: "FOR THE LOVE OF MIKE, HOW MANY COCONUTS?
 HELL POPPING AROUND HERE".
 Williams continued to get letters asking for a solution or proposing new ones for the next twenty years.

 Martin Gardner featured the problem in his April 1958 Mathematical Games column in Scientific American.
-He stated that Williams had modified an older problem to make it more confounding.
+According to Gardner, Williams had modified an older problem to make it more confounding.
 In the older version there is a coconut for the monkey on the final division; in Williams's version the final division in the morning comes out even.
-But the available historical evidence doesn't indicate which versions Williams had access to.
-Gardner once told his son Jim that it was his favorite problem, so much so that he later chose to make it the first chapter of his "best of columns" collection, The Colossal Book of Mathematics.
+But the available historical evidence does not indicate which versions Williams had access to.
+Gardner once told his son Jim that it was his favorite problem.
 He said that the Monkey and the Coconuts is "probably the most worked on and least often solved" Diophantine puzzle.
 Since that time the Williams version of the problem has become a staple of recreational mathematics.
 The original story containing the problem was reprinted in full in Clifton Fadiman's 1962 anthology The Mathematical Magpie, a book that the Mathematical Association of America recommends for acquisition by undergraduate mathematics libraries.

 Numerous variants which vary the number of sailors, monkeys, or coconuts have appeared in the literature.